peterdalle/effectsizes/README.md

 - `Description` is a short description of the effect size in question.
 - `k` is the number of studies.
 - `r` is the mean effect size (Pearson's r).
 - `SD` is the standard deviation of the mean effect size.
+This is the only field with missing numbers.
+They are denoted by `NA`.
 - `documentnumber` refers to the document number of the specific meta-analysis.
 See appendix in Richard et al. (2003).

 ## Categories